tESS RENÉ

 I’ll teach you how to:

-- use a BRAND NEW STRATEGY when you’re stuck.
+3. use a new strategy when you’re stuck.

-When we’re chronically indecisive, the simplest vending machine choice can tie us in knots.
+When we’re chronically overthinking, the simplest vending machine choice can tie us in knots.

 We spend time vacillating between options: whether or not to buy that shirt, what to order on the menu, asking everyone, “What would you do?
 What do you think?
 Should I take that job,…?”
 I call this poll-taking.